aamador0202/golang_app/README.md

 The `limit` value will display a certain amount of information from the queried URLs provided in the golang assignment file.

 The sortKey value has 2 valid values which are `views` and `relevanceScore`.
 Using any other value will display a message saying

 ```bash
  Invalid sortKey value, please try using views or relevanceScore
 ```
+Once either `views` or `relevanceScore` is set it will display data obtained from the URLs in accending order of views or relevancescore depending on which one was provided.

+Also when a valid `limit` value is set in this example it's `10` it will display 10 counts of information found in the URLs that are being queried.

 ## Go App Minikube Deployment